iTwin/iTwinUI-react/CONTRIBUTING.md

 ### Visual Testing

 We reuse our stories for visual tests (through [Creevey](https://github.com/wKich/creevey)).
+Start storybook and run `yarn creevey --ui` to open the test UI.
+You can run tests and approve images here.

 By default, the stories will be rendered as-is, but interaction can be added using the `creevey` parameter of story, where you have access to a [Selenium WebDriver](https://www.selenium.dev/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html) instance.

 ```jsx
 parameters: {